Zambia - Data Protection Overview

 3.2.
 Main powers, duties and responsibilities

-The main functions of the data protection commissioner are as set out in Section 4(2) of the Data Protection Act.
-The said section lists the mandates of the commissioner as follows:
+The main functions of the Office are as set out in Section 4(2) of the Data Protection Act.
+Said section lists the mandates of the Office as follows:

 - register controllers and data processors;